johnsonstephan/smart-contract-security-researcher-portfolio/smart-contracts/token-depository-and-receipt-token/README.md

 ## 1. <a name='Introduction'></a>Introduction

-This project is a smart contract that allows users to deposit supported ERC20 tokens (AAVE, UNI, WETH) and receive receipt tokens with the "r" prefix (rAAVE, rUNI, rWETH).
-Users can later claim back their deposited tokens by providing the receipt tokens to the contract.
+This project is a collection of two smart contracts that allows users to deposit supported ERC20 tokens (AAVE, UNI, WETH) and receive receipt tokens with the "r" prefix (rAAVE, rUNI, rWETH).
+Users can later claim back their deposited tokens by providing the receipt tokens to the depository.
 This project is executed on an Ethereum mainnet fork.

 ## 2. <a name='Users'></a>Users